coderrsid/RoboFriends/README.md

 - [ReactJS](https://reactjs.org/) - React makes it painless to create interactive UIs.
 Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.

+- [RoboHash](https://robohash.org/) - Robohash is a easy web service that makes it easy to provide unique, robot/alien/monster/whatever images for any text.
+Put in any text, such as IP address, email, filename, userid, or whatever else you like, and get back a pretty image for your site.

 ## Developer

 [Siddhant Sehgal](https://github.com/coderrsid)